SringayKeno/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-The rate of success is higher for campaigns with a funding goal that is less than $5,000 (image 2).
-Campaigns with a funding goal of less than a $1,000 up to $4,999 had a success rate ranging from 76% - 73%
+The rate of success was higher for campaigns with a funding goal of less than $5,000 (image 2).
+Campaigns with a funding goal of less than a $1,000 up to $4,999 had a success rate ranging from 73% to 76%.

 image 2